 However, let us not make the mistake of thinking that these corvettes were anywhere close to being able to withstand the German torpedoes.
 But the root of the contemporary Corvette vessels lay in these ships.

 They were made in a way that they could remain impervious to harsh and inclement weather conditions for the most part.
-However, their main use was restricted to patrol and convoy escort vessel.
+However, their main use was restricted to patrol and convoy escort vessels.

 Originally the Flower-class corvettes were designed for offshore patrol work simply because they were not adequately built for taking part in warfare.
 It was not a good choice to use to them in open oceanic works and they were not suitable to be used as an anti-aircraft defense either.